Because of Dawn Harvey. It’s that simple.

 So, give The Splintered Universe Audiobook trilogy a listen and treat yourself to the entertaining narration of Dawn Harvey.
 Check out the fawn-like Fauche, raptor-like Khonsus, Azorians, burly Badowins, the amoeba-like Ngu and chameleon-like Xhix.
 Tell me what you think.

-The trilogy consists of Outer Diverse, Inner Diverse, and Metaverse. and is available in ALL THREE FORMATS: print, ebook, and audiobook.
-You can listen to a sample recording of Outer Diverse, Inner Diverse, and Metaverse through Audible.
+The audiobook trilogy consists of Outer Diverse, Inner Diverse, and Metaverse.
+The Splintered Universe Trilogy is also available in ALL THREE FORMATS: print, ebook, and audiobook.
+You can listen to a sample recording of all three audiobooks through Audible.

 An addictive start to the trilogy!—Book Addict